 - To help guide surgery or radiation therapy

-This is often the first imaging test done if the doctor suspects your child has a Wilms tumor because it is easy to have, it does not use radiation, and it gives the doctor a good view of the kidneys and the other organs in the abdomen.
+This is often the first imaging test done if the doctor suspects your child has a Wilms tumor (or another type of tumor in the abdomen) because it’s easy to have, it does not use radiation, and it gives the doctor a good view of the kidneys and the other organs in the abdomen.

 Computed tomography (CT, CAT) scan

 Instead of taking one picture, like a regular x-ray, a CT scanner takes many pictures as it rotates around your child while he or she lies on a table.
 A computer then combines these pictures into images showing slices of the part of the body being studied.

 Magnetic resonance imaging (MRI) scan

-In most cases, the sample is obtained during surgery to treat the tumor (see the Surgery section).
-Sometimes if the doctors are less certain about the diagnosis or if they are not sure the tumor can be removed completely, a sample of the tumor may be obtained first during a biopsy as a separate procedure.
-The biopsy may be done either surgically or using a long, hollow needle that is inserted through the skin and into the tumor.
+In most cases, a sample is removed during surgery to treat the tumor (see the Surgery section).
+Sometimes if the doctors are less certain about the diagnosis or if they aren’t sure the tumor can be removed completely, a sample of the tumor may be taken during a biopsy as a separate procedure before surgery.
+The biopsy may be done either as a type of surgery or using a long, hollow needle that’s inserted through the skin and into the tumor.

-Last Medical Review: 07/27/2012
+Last Medical Review: 03/06/2015

-Last Revised: 01/17/2013
+Last Revised: 02/16/2016